What Are Some Examples Of Physical Weathering

 Crystal Growth and Pressure

 When saltwater evaporates, it leaves behind salt crystals.
-As these crystals grow, they exert pressure on the surrounding rock.
+Also, as these crystals grow, they exert pressure on the surrounding rock.
 The pressure can be strong enough to widen cracks and break apart the rock.

 Types of Salt Weathering